Do I Have A Mental Illness? Symptoms Of Mental Health Conditions

-Updated March 20, 2024by BetterHelp Editorial Team
+Updated November 5, 2024by BetterHelp Editorial Team

 Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 A wide variety of mental health conditions can affect people and interfere with relationships, emotions, and overall well-being.
-According to the National Alliance on Mental Illness (NAMI), roughly one in five adults experiences some form of mental illness each year.
+According to the National Alliance on Mental Illness (NAMI), roughly one in five U.S. adults experiences some form of mental illness each year.
 Without a diagnosis, it can be difficult to know where to start.
 Read on for an overview of mood and anxiety mental disorders and their symptoms.
-This information may help you identify signs you or a loved one may be experiencing so you have a framework for discussion with your mental healthcare provider.
+This information may help you identify signs you or a loved one may be experiencing so you have a framework for discussion with your mental health care provider.

-Am I living with a mental illness?
+Do I have a mental illness?

 There are certain behaviors or signs that may indicate a need to seek help for a potential mental health condition.
-While one or more of these instances do not necessarily mean that someone has a diagnosable mental heatlh condition, they could indicate that the person is experiencing challenges and may not be coping in healthy ways.
+While one or more of these instances do not necessarily mean that someone has a diagnosable mental health condition, they could indicate that the person is experiencing challenges and may not be coping in healthy ways.

-• Inability to cope with problems or perform daily activities
+• Inability to cope with problems or perform daily activities.

-• Persistent feelings of sadness, anxiety, disconnection, or apathy
+• Persistent sadness, anxiety, disconnection, or apathy.

-• Withdrawal from usual activities and social contact
+• Withdrawal from usual activities and social contact.

-• Substance misuse
+• Substance misuse.

-• Extreme mood swings
+• Extreme mood swings.

-• Excessive anger or violent behavior
+• Excessive anger or violent behavior.

-• Thoughts or statements about suicide or violence
+• Thoughts or statements about suicide or violence.

 If you believe you’re living with a mental health condition, consulting with a healthcare provider is a constructive first step toward potentially receiving a diagnosis and care.
 A mental health professional, doctor, or other provider can administer an evaluation to determine whether symptoms of a disorder are present.
 During this assessment, the professional will typically use screening tools, such as questionnaires, to assess the severity and frequency of potential symptoms.
 Their evaluation may also involve a physical exam and blood test to rule out certain physical health concerns.
 Additionally, they’ll likely conduct an interview, during which they’ll ask you to talk about your symptoms, medical history, and lifestyle.

 If you’re unsure about whether to seek care, self-assessments can help you better understand how potential symptoms may be impacting your life.
 For example, the World Health Organization has developed a depression screener, which can be completed online, that is based on depressive symptomatology.
 It’s important to note that these are not diagnostic tools.
 They should only be used to help you determine whether to pursue mental health services.
-If you’ve completed a self-assessment, a mental health professional can help you interpret the results, then determine whether further testing, a diagnosis, and treatment are necessary.
+If you’ve completed a self-assessment, a mental health professional can help you interpret the results and then determine whether further testing, diagnosis, and treatment are necessary.

 iStock/tommaso79